 The Real Cost of a Missed Call

-Every time your dental practice phone rings and nobody answers, revenue walks out the door.
+Every time your UK dental practice phone rings and nobody answers, revenue walks out the door.
 But most practice owners drastically underestimate how much money each missed call actually represents.

-Consider the value of common dental procedures:
+Consider the value of common dental procedures in the UK private sector:

-- Dental crown: $800 - $1,500
+- Dental crown: £600 - £1,200

-- Dental implant: $3,000 - $5,000
+- Dental implant: £2,500 - £4,000

-- Invisalign or orthodontics: $3,000 - $8,000
+- Invisalign or orthodontics: £2,500 - £6,000

 Why Voicemail Does Not Work

 Many practice owners assume voicemail catches the overflow.
 The data tells a different story.
 Research from multiple telecommunications studies shows that approximately 85% of callers who reach voicemail do not leave a message.
-They hang up and call the next dentist in their Google search results.
+They hang up and ring the next dentist in their Google search results.

-The Math: Monthly Revenue Lost
+The Maths: Monthly Revenue Lost

 - Incoming calls per day: 30